cwdyang/wotyadoing/Presentation/Sentricare_Pres_Notes.md

 4. *[optional]* Lego helicopter

 **Narrator - Part 4: Insight**
 As you can see, Sentricare allows us to keep track of the number of incidents a user has had.
-By using other services such as maps and other data, we can determine if a senior person needs to have a safety inspection on their house, or via mapping, if there is a tripping hazard in a public space and alert council.
+By using other services such as maps and other data, we can determine if a senior person needs to have a safety inspection on their house; or via mapping if there is a tripping hazard in a public space and alert council.

 1. Operator show insight screen